The Visa

 'The Visa' is a character-driven story with a hard, realistic edge... it's a darkly comedic drama... with a conscience.

 In its essence, it’s a story about the lengths two incongruous characters will go to if sufficiently desperate and driven; but there are a number of elements that distinguish this film from the mere will-they-won’t-they.
 It’s a film about collisions and contradictions.
-Ailsa & Pavlo come from worlds apart, yet her immigration paralegal and his asylum-seeker couldn’t be a more seamless fit.
-The undercurrent of shared goals and obstacles is obvious - Ailsa’s biological imperative will echo with many women, while Pavlo’s need for safe haven taps into one of the most emotive and controversial societal issues of our day.
+Ailsa & Artur come from worlds apart, yet her immigration paralegal and his residency-seeker couldn’t be a more seamless fit.
+The undercurrents of shared goals and obstacles are obvious - Ailsa’s biological imperative will echo with many women, while Artur’s need for safe haven taps into one of the most emotive and controversial societal issues of our day.
 This contemporary backdrop provides a canvas against which the consequent high-stakes drama is played out.

 Case Law: